 Like solar eclipses, there are three types of lunar eclipses, but they are a bit different.

 A partial lunar eclipse occurs when the earth’s umbra shadow passes over part of the moon.

 A total lunar eclipse occurs when the moon is completely within the earth’s umbra.

 A penumbral lunar eclipse occurs when the moon only passes through the penumbra, but not the umbra.

 The Next Lunar Eclipse

-It will be visible across most of North America, South America, Africa, and Antarctica.
+It will be visible across East Africa, the Middle East, Asia, and Oceania.